VasilyMartynov/ttr-plus/README.md

 Better to do it before you start the game, after the first time.

-Try not to overuse some fancy graphics, it will basicly break the mod.
+Try not to overuse some fancy graphics, it will basically break the mod.

 Whenever it breaks midgame you can use `/ttrp init` to wipe changes and overwrite with initial dictionary.